ForlornU/TopdownStarter/README.md

 2. Open the project with Godot 4.2 or later
 3. Play the included levels, explore the different scripts

-I am also creating a series of videos to walk you though the different parts of this project
+I am also creating a series of videos to walk you though the different parts of this project as well as a written guide
 - TODO

 Created by ForlornU